-All certification candidates must pass two certification examinations — one in the content area and one in pedagogy and professional responsibilities.
+All certification candidates must pass two certification examinations — one in the content area (PACT) and one in pedagogy and professional responsibilities (PPR).
 Candidates with a foreign language as a content area will also be required to take the Texas Oral Proficiency Test (TOPT).

 TExES Registration Procedures

 Registration for the TExES examination is online.
 Instructions for the online registration process are located on the College of Education website.
 Candidates needing special testing arrangements should notify the director of certification in the College of Education for registration assistance.

 Troops to Teachers